x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-management-role-scopes-exchange-2013-help.md

 As with predefined relative scopes, custom scopes override the implicit write and organization configuration scopes defined on management roles.
 The implicit read scope on management roles continue to apply and the resulting custom scope must not exceed the boundaries of the implicit read scope.
 You can create the following three types of custom scopes:

-  - **OU scope**   An OU scope, which is the simplest custom scope, is created using the *RecipientOrganizationalUnitScope* parameter on the **New-ManagementRoleAssignment** cmdlet.
+  - **OU scope**: An OU scope, which is the simplest custom scope, is created using the *RecipientOrganizationalUnitScope* parameter on the **New-ManagementRoleAssignment** cmdlet.
 By specifying an OU scope when a role is assigned, the role assignee assigned the role can modify only recipient objects within that OU.
 For more information about how to add a management role assignment with an OU scope, see [Add a role to a user or USG](add-a-role-to-a-user-or-usg-exchange-2013-help.md).

-  - **Recipient filter scope**   Recipient filter scopes use filters to target specific recipients based on recipient type or other recipient properties such as department, manager, location, and more.
+  - **Recipient filter scope**: Recipient filter scopes use filters to target specific recipients based on recipient type or other recipient properties such as department, manager, location, and more.
 For more information, see the Recipient Filter Scopes section.

-  - **Configuration scope**   Configuration scopes use filters or lists to target specific servers based on server lists or filterable properties that can be defined on servers, such as an Active Directory site or a server role.
+  - **Configuration scope**: Configuration scopes use filters or lists to target specific servers based on server lists or filterable properties that can be defined on servers, such as an Active Directory site or a server role.
 Configuration scopes can also use database scopes to target specific databases based on database lists or filterable database properties.
 For more information, see the Configuration Scopes section.

 Simple and broad or complex and granular recipient and configuration custom scopes can be created by using the **New-ManagementScope** cmdlet.
 When you create either a recipient or configuration scope, only the recipient, server, or database objects that match their respective scopes are returned.
 When these scopes are applied to a role assignment using the **New-ManagementRoleAssignment** or **Set-ManagementRoleAssignment** cmdlets, only the objects that match the scopes can be modified by the role assignees who are assigned the role.
 After a custom scope has been created, you can't change the scope type.
 A recipient scope is always a recipient scope and a configuration scope is always a configuration scope.